-The Koussevitzky Art Gallery (Theatre Lobby - near the Box Office), which is open to the public, offers exhibits by professional artists from the United States and abroad.
+The Koussevitzky Art Gallery (theatre lobby near the box office) is open to the public and offers exhibits by professional artists from the United States and abroad.
 Several shows are mounted each semester.
 In addition, student art work is exhibited in the Koussevitzky lobby throughout the year.

-■ Robert Boland Theatre (K-110)
+Robert Boland Theatre (K-110)

 The Robert Boland Theatre is one of the largest stage houses in western Massachusetts.
-In addition to BCC and community theatre productions, the facility hosts numerous concerts, dance performances, and other special events each year.
-For more information, see Theatre at BCC on page 26.
+In addition to BCC and community theatre productions, the facility hosts numerous concerts, dance performances and other special events each year.
+For more information, see Theatre at BCC on page 33.